kikrishn/Blog/about.md

 - "Learning mathematics is like climbing a cliff that's sheer vertical in front of you and horizontal behind you." -- David Epstin, via Twitter user @nij4

+- "Works of art make rules; rules do not make works of art."  -- Claude Debussy